 About

-I am a PhD candidate in Economics at the Graduate School of Economic and Social Sciences, University of Mannheim.
+I completed my PhD in Economics at the Graduate School of Economic and Social Sciences, University of Mannheim.

 My main research interests are time series econometrics, nonparametric statistics and statistical/machine learning, with a focus on macroeconomic applications.